maximemeylan/Meylan_et_al_2022/README.md

 Script detailing the pre-processing of Visium data are identified with the tag "00" and take as input the space ranger output (10X genomics).

-### R data analysis
+### R data analysis Figure 1 and 2

 R scripts used to generate the figures 1 and 2 are identified with their corresponding tag "01" ans "02".

-### MiXCR clonotype analysis
+### MiXCR clonotype analysis Figure 3

-Shell scripts used to perform the MiXCR analysis were run on both bulk or spatial data and take as argument: (1) the input directory (2) the outpour directory (3) the mixcr executable (4) file names.
+Shell scripts (tag "03") used to perform the MiXCR analysis were run on both bulk or spatial data and take as argument: (1) the input directory (2) the outpout directory (3) the mixcr executable (4) file names.
+R scripts used to perform the downstream analysis bear the tag "03".